MUGH-12 Click on image for enlargement.

 SABIN HAZRAT SHAH JAHANGIR Destiny has drawn the portrait of His

-Majesty Shah Jahangir on (this) coin of gold, within double circles with pellet between.
+Majesty Shah Jahangir on (this) coin of gold, within double circle with pellet between.

 Reverse: In center radiate sun within square, surrounded by Persian legend in four compartments,